 This music festival combines new independent music and established artists.
 It covers all sorts of genres and styles, with a focus on pop, rock and electronic music.

-In 2005 the festival moved to the Parc del Fòrum, and since then every edition includes several different stages within this site.
+The festival is celebretade at the Parc del Fòrum, every edition includes several different stages within this site.
 Other Primavera Sound concerts are held across the centre of Barcelona under the name "Primavera Ciutat".
 There are also some free gigs thanks to the "Primavera al Parc" initiative.

 Sónar is one of the biggest annual events in Barcelona, taking place over a three-day period in June.
 Since it was founded in 1994, it has become one of the top electronic music festivals in Europe.